Provincial Council of Limburg

 The Provincial Council of Limburg (Provinciale Staten van Limburg), also called Limburgs Parlement, are the provincial council for the Dutch province of Limburg.
 It forms the legislative body of the province.
 Its 47 seats are distributed every four years in provincial elections.

 Current composition

 Since the 2023 provincial elections, the distribution of seats of the Provincial Council of Limburg has been as follows:

+Graph of the party split among 47 seats.